feralpacket/preonic_keymap/README.md

 Edit keymap.c, located in %USERPROFILE\qmk_firmware\keyboards\preonic\keymaps\feralpacket.

 This should work, but doesn't at the moment.
-See below
+See below.

         qmk compile -kb preonic/rev3 -kb feralpacket